RichTGale/twitter-interval-motion-cam/README.md

     - npm install nedb
     - npm install request

-4. Replace *username* in the base_path attribute value on line 174 of index.js with your local username.
+4. Replace *username* in the base_path attribute value on line 174 of index.js with your username.

 5. Still in the 'twitter-interval-motion-cam' directory, create a file and name it '.env'.
 Edit the file to include these variables:
     - CONSUMER_KEY